 Farner is a tiny town located in the state of Tennessee.
 With a population of 267 people and just one neighborhood, Farner is the 372nd largest community in Tennessee.
 Farner has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Farner is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Farner isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Farner are a mix of both white- and blue-collar jobs.
 Overall, Farner is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Farner who work in law enforcement and fire fighting (57.50%), community and social services (15.00%), and maintenance occupations (5.00%).

 A relatively large number of people in Farner telecommute to their jobs.
 Overall, about 15.00% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Farner’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Farner’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Farner is worth considering.